 Let’s be honest: people forget things.
 A system that sends automated notifications and reminders through Slack is a game-changer.
 For example, a friendly reminder sent to a channel every Monday can prompt your team to book their desks for the week, which helps office managers predict attendance.
 Other useful notifications include booking confirmations and check-in reminders to ensure desk usage data is accurate.
 These automated nudges keep everyone on the same page without adding to anyone’s mental load.
 They streamline communication and help build consistent habits around office attendance, all within the platform your team already uses.

-Use Interactive Office Maps
+Find Your Spot with Interactive Office Maps

 While a simple list of available desks is functional, an interactive office map is far more intuitive and user-friendly.
 This feature gives your team a visual layout of the office, allowing them to see exactly where desks are located.
 Employees can choose a spot by the window, a quiet corner for focused work, or a desk right next to their project team.
 Booking directly from the map makes the experience more engaging and helps new hires or infrequent visitors find their way around.
 It gives employees more control over their workspace, which contributes to a better overall office experience.